This page will be regularly updated with answers to frequently asked questions from members.

 • Cumbersome membership administration

-• Inability to see the progression of cases and timeframes
+• Inability to see progression of cases and timeframes

 • Invoices and payment difficulties